-Big spending now sacrifices the bottom line in the near term [at both companies], while keeping focus on massive long-term opportunity.Follow TheStreet on Twitter and become a fan on Facebook.
+Big spending now sacrifices the bottom line in the near termFollow TheStreet on Twitter and become a fan on Facebook.
 Both companies have been around for some time.
 Pandora since 2000; Amazon.com since 1994 (the company went online in 1995).
 Of course, Amazon has been a public company much longer.
 It went public in 1997, while Pandora only IPO'd last year.
 Despite their relative old age, both companies have seen their business models shift with the times and their founders' visions of the future.
 In the spirit of a Jobsian Apple ( AAPL), you can accurately call Pandora and Amazon "perpetual startups."

+at both companies, while keeping focus on massive long-term opportunity.
 Both companies can dominate multiple spaces years from now, but only if they make the investment today.
 Pandora not only invests in content, but it is spending aggressively to assemble a sales team that can ramp up revenue by meeting demand for targeted, multiplatform advertising.
 Amazon.com spends money on content and fulfillment and reportedly takes a loss on Kindle Fire with tunnel vision towards becoming an even more pervasive force in various aspects of consumers' lives.